hskl18/my_discord_bot/README.md

 # My Discord Bot on AWS Lambda

-Welcome to the repository of a Discord bot that operates seamlessly on AWS Lambda.
+Welcome to the repository of a Discord bot that operates seamlessly on AWS Lambda which it's almost free.
 The bot is proficient in interacting with the OpenAI API, bringing a swift and powerful AI tool right into your Discord server!

 <p align="center">
   <img src="./github_image/demo.jpg" alt="demo" width="300">